 - visitors will enter their licence plate and submit payment through the app or at the pay station, then they can go

 - a pass or receipt is not required for a dashboard

-- Town staff use licence plate recognition cameras to confirm payment in the system
+- Town staff use licence plate recognition cameras to confirm payment in the system and time used

 - Paid-zone parking won’t have time limits

 (1-hour, 2-hour and 3-hour limits exist in the core now, before paid parking is implemented in late June)

 - The Pay Parking Zone is one continuous zone where the same per hour rate applies throughout.
 People do not need to remember the zone that they are parked in.
 Just park your car, and go to the nearest machine and pay, or use the mobile/web app.